tsutterley/SMBcorr/doc/source/getting_started/Install.rst

     python3 -m pip install --user .

-Alternatively can install the utilities directly from GitHub with ``pip``:
+Alternatively can install the SMB utilities directly from GitHub with ``pip``:

 .. code-block:: bash